ishumishra1601/fire_-_smoke_detection/README.md

 ### Libraries Required:
 1. Tensorflow
 2. Numpy
+3. Matplotlib
+4. PIL

 ### Steps to perform data preprocessing, training, building the model and predicting the result:

-1. Perform Data Augmentation (creating more data from existing data)
+1. Perform Data Augmentation on fire and smoke images dataset. (creating more data from existing data)
 2. Divide the dataset into training and validation datasets to train and validate the results.
 3. Initialize your CNN model.
 4. Add first layer of CNN with Convolution 2D layer and MaxPool2D layer and set the activation function as Relu.